-- Try sideways placing a bathroom trash can to elevate your feet into the squatting position.
+- Try placing a bathroom trash can on its side to elevate your feet into the squatting position.

 - You can also use your suitcase!

 This squatting position helps relax your pelvic floor muscles to empty the tank.
-If you are new here, check out this article to learn more about proper pooping techniques.
-Make sure to avoid straining or holding your breath and exhale like you are blowing out A LOT of birthday candles.
+If you are new here, it’s important to learn more about proper pooping techniques.
+Make sure to avoid straining or holding your breath.
+Instead, exhale like you are blowing out birthday candles.